What Is the Best Kind of RV Holding Tank Treatment?

 Enzyme-based treatments are often promoted because they digest waste quickly, and that claim is accurate.
 Under the right conditions, enzymes can break down toilet paper and organic waste efficiently.

-The key question for RV owners, however, isn’t whether waste can be digested — it’s whether digestion actually improves how a holding tank performs.
-In RV holding tanks, performance is defined by how completely waste exits the tank during dumping, how much residue is left behind, and how consistently odors are controlled.
+The key question for RV owners, however, isn’t whether waste can be digested — it’s whether digestion actually improves how a holding tank performs?

-Those outcomes depend less on digestion speed and more on the physical design of the system.
+Those outcomes depend less on digestion speed and more on the physical design of the system and design of the tank treatment.
 RV holding tanks are sealed storage containers that empty by gravity.
-They do not provide the conditions that digestion-based systems are designed around, such as continuous aeration, mixing, or extended processing time.
+They do not provide the conditions that digestion-based systems are designed around, such as continuous aeration, mixing, or extended processing time as well as temperature.

 Aeration